 - Legal citations and endnotes should be used when necessary and appropriate, but are not required.
 Citations and endnotes should be included only as legal references, and may not under any circumstances be used for factual asides or personal observations.
 Authors are responsible for the accuracy and format presentation of related citations.
 In general, follow the Bluebook.
 Avoid the extensive use of notes that might be more appropriate for a law review format.
 Copyeditors will ensure endnotes follow our house style.

-- Please use the Endnote formatting option in Word for endnotes.
+- Please use the Endnote formatting option in Word for endnotes; any article that does not do so will be returned to the author.

 - We generally include a photo and capsule biography of each contributor.
-Contributors should submit by email a high-resolution ( min of 300dpi) headshot and biographical info along with article submission.
+Contributors should submit by email a high-resolution (min of 300dpi) headshot and biographical info along with article submission.
 Please only include acknowledgments of anyone who actually contributed to researching or writing the article.
-As most authors have their writing reviewed by others, we ask that you refrain from thanking any readers.
+As most authors have their writing reviewed by others, we ask that you refrain from thanking any readers who may have helped.
 Editors reserve the right to edit bios to conform to our style and for space.
 We take out any language that is overly self-promotional.

 Publication Dates for 2021: